rauc/rauc/docs/basic.rst

-As a result, users that update at least every two years (for example by following Yocto LTS releases) should receive deprecation warnings early enough to handling them via normal updates.
+As a result, users that update at least every two years (for example by following Yocto LTS releases) should receive deprecation warnings early enough to handle them via normal updates.

 RAUC's System View
 ------------------